ramcarreno/formality-eval/README.md

 - `predict`: Single sentence prediction mode.
 Specify here a sentence and it will return the probability it gets classified as **formal** or **informal**.
-- `formal_label` and `informal_label`: In certain cases, one might want to change the labels associated with both predictions, as some models might use {-1,1}, {0,1}, etc. For formal and informal respectively.
+- `formal_label` and `informal_label`: In certain cases, one might want to change the labels associated with both predictions, as some other models might use {-1,1}, {0,1}, etc. for informal and formal respectively.
 By default, _formal_label_ is set to 0, and _informal_label_ is set to 1, as it is how the baseline rule-based model encodes both.

 More specifics about models and datasets are detailed in the document.

-### Example run: Classification report
+### Example: Classification report
 ```
 python -m formality_eval --model="rule-based"
 ```